Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 Pregnancy and breastfeeding

-It’s not known if Epidiolex may be safe to take during pregnancy or while breastfeeding.
+It’s not known whether Epidiolex may be safe to take during pregnancy or while breastfeeding.

-At this time, there haven’t been studies of the drug done during pregnancy.
-It’s also not known if Epidiolex may pass into breast milk or its effects on a breastfeeding child.
+At this time, there haven’t been studies of the drug during pregnancy.
+It’s also not known whether Epidiolex may pass into breast milk or its effects on a breastfeeding child.

 If you’re pregnant or breastfeeding or planning to become pregnant or breastfeed, talk with your doctor before taking Epidiolex.
 They’ll discuss with you the potential risks and benefits of taking this drug during pregnancy or while breastfeeding.